 The game was also significantly larger in scale than The Two Towers, with players exploring maps twice as large and fighting double the enemies.

-The LEGO games have always been decent kids’ games that recreate major franchises in humorous ways.
+The LEGO games have always been decent games for kids that recreate major franchises in humorous ways.
 LEGO The Lord of the Rings is a perfect example of this.
 The game was one of the first in LEGO’s large game pool to actually include audio clips from the films, but developers still managed to put their own comedic twist on most of the scenes.

 The game covers the events of the original three films, and players can take control of over 80 characters, each with their own unique abilities that help them solve puzzles.
 There is also a free-roam mode where players can explore all of LEGO Middle-Earth.
 It isn’t exactly the most thrilling game for adults, but it is the perfect way to get the kids introduced to the wonder of the franchise without all the grit of the movies.